a triptych for voice, viola da gamba, harpsichord, dance and 3D poetry on three poems by Éric Sarner

 in cooperation with the Ensemble KNM Berlin, dance-aarts-cie., Ensemble Komboï and Uferstudios Berlin,

-supported by Land Berlin, Senatsverwaltung für Kultur und Europa
+Land Berlin, Senatsverwaltung für Kultur und Europa